 “What?”
 Ichigo looked derailed for a second, and shook himself.
 “You mean there are more reasons for the senior staff to have their eyes laser focused on you?”
 He paused, clearly restraining his temper.
 “You realize that Aiko’s attending NAIS can be hammered flat by them at will?
 And if they feel she’s a security risk, and they would, given just the above, they will?”

 I paused.
 No, I hadn’t realized that, nor even really thought about it.
 Nor what it’d do to Ichigo's clearances.
 Before I could open my mouth, Ichigo just raised a hand.

 “Don’t bother.
 I can tell you didn’t.”
 He just shook his head.
-“Just like when younger, you thought several roles would be fun, not caring that they might get you type casted, or actually turn off your fans who pay to see you.
+“Just like when younger, you thought several roles would be fun, not caring that they might get you type-cast, or actually turn off your fans who pay to see you.
 You’re worse than I am about long term thinking!
 And that says something, since I’m not a poster child for restraint!”
-Ichigo muttered under his breath the last.
+Ichigo muttered the last under his breath.
 Taking a deep breath.
 “Now, what the hell did Graf New Osaka leave you that Aiko thinks would have the AFFS’s attention?”

 I paused, nodded once, pulling out a folder I had hidden in my robe.
 “Here’s a copy of the list.”

 He took it and muttered a bit, at several lines, then paused a long moment, and a strangled voice came out.
 “A Monolith?”
 Shaking loose from the shock, he continued on.
 Finally, after several long moments, he passed it to Aiko who had her hand out impatiently.

 Silence went through as Aiko scanned.
 She stopped, blinked, continued on, and finally snapped the folder shut. “...
 My question is what are the dropships, the battlemechs and all that.
 The details were somewhat sparse on that.
 Does the box you got include that information?”